Electric Panel Heaters

 We would not recommend the use of them in bathrooms, as hanging towels or other items over the appliance can obstruct the ventilation and cause a fire hazard.
 We would recommend that you use a heated towel rail instead, as these are perfectly suited to heating bathrooms as well as drying towels.

 If you are still unsure and would like further guidance, please call us on 01473 276686 and one of our technical team will be happy to assist you.
-Alternatively, feel free to browse through our articles and FAQ's.
+Alternatively, feel free to browse through our articles.

 Heaters, schmeaters.
 With so much innovation in the development of new electric heating products, you can be forgiven for being somewhat exasperated by the vast array of heating choices availabl...